 Here I used the entire antique silver tea set, an estate sale find, to hold roses from three different bushes.
 I filled creamer, sugar, tea pot and coffee pot.
 Grounding the entire vignette on an oversize silver tray allows for a soft beautiful reflection and holds dropped petals perfectly.

 This beautiful painting perfectly expresses my love of tea pots (or coffee pots) as lovely vases for informal bouquets of gathered flowers.
-Silver Tea Pot with Nasturtiums
+Silver Tea Pot with Nasturtiums.

 This Beyler print is so feminine and mirrors the look that I love this spring.
 The reflective silver, the soft hues, the lush petals and the fresh green leaves.
 The tea pot has actually become part of the arrangement not just a vase holding flowers.